 - Sec.
-25. The Legislative Research Commission shall study the Fletcher-Jeralds Omnibus Health Reform Act of 1993, including: - (1) Production of primary care physicians; - (2) Added duties to the State Health Director relative to data collected on primary care physician production; - Community rating for health insurance; (3) - (4) Simplified health claim forms; - (5) Consumer personal responsibility in health care reform; - (6) Practice parameters and practice outcomes; - (7) Regulated health care provider arrangements; - (8) Consolidation of State health functions and the creation of the Secretary of Health: - (9) Governor's recommendation regarding Community Health Districts; - (10)The creation, composition, and duties of the Health Care Planning Commission: - Parity between in-State and out-of-State pharmacies in prescription (11)drug counseling; - The issue of the provision of long-term care in North Carolina (12)including long-term care insurance; and - Any other issues arising from this study.
-(13)

-The Legislative Research Commission shall make its final report to the 1994 Session of the 1993 General Assembly.
+24. The Legislative Research Commission shall study the Fletcher-Jeralds Omnibus Health Reform Act of 1993, including: - (1) Production of primary care physicians; - (2) Added duties to the State Health Director relative to data collected on primary care physician production; - (3) Community rating for health insurance; - (4) Simplified health claim forms; - (5) Consumer personal responsibility in health care reform; - (6) Practice parameters and practice outcomes; - (7) Regulated health care provider arrangements; - (8) Consolidation of State health functions and the creation of the Secretary of Health; - (9) Governor's recommendation regarding Community Health Districts; - (10) The creation, composition, and duties of the Health Care Planning Commission; - (11) Parity between in-State and out-of-State pharmacies in prescription drug counseling; - (12) The issue of the provision of long-term care in North Carolina including long-term care insurance; and - (13) Any other issues arising from this study. - The Legislative Research Commission shall make its final report to the 1994 Session of the 1993 General Assembly. - Sec.
+25. The provisions of this act are severable.
+If any provision of this act is held invalid by a court of competent jurisdiction, the invalidity does not affect other provisions of the act that can be given effect without the invalid provision.

-- Sec.
-26. The provisions of this act are severable.
-If any provision of this act is held invalid by a court of competent jurisdiction, the invalidity does not affect other provisions of the act that can be given effect without the invalid provision. - Sec.
-27. The headings to the titles and sections of this act are a convenience to the reader and are for reference only.
-The headings do not expand, limit, or define the text of this act. - 39 Sec.
-28. Section 10 of this act becomes effective October 1, 1993.
+Sec.
+26. The headings to the titles and sections of this act are a convenienc to the reader and are for reference only.
+The headings do not expand, limit, or defin the text of this act.

+Sec.
+26.1.
+Nothing in this act requires the General Assembly to appropriate any funds to implement it.

+Sec.
+27. Section 10 of this act becomes effective October 1, 1993.
 Section 21 of this act becomes effective June 30, 1993.
-Section 23 of this act becomes effective 40 July 1, 1994.
+Section 23 of this act becomes effective July 1, 1994.
 The remainder of this act becomes effective July 1, 1993.
-Sections 17, 18, 42 19, and 20 of this act apply to arrangements implemented or administered on or after July 1, 1993.
+Sections 17, 18, 19, and 20 of this act apply to arrangements implemented or administered on or after July 1, 1993.
 Section 1 of this act expires July 1, 1999.
-43